-Producing Perfect Homegrown Plants from Seed
+Starting Perfect Homegrown Plants from Seed

 By: Jessie Keith

-Good growing light is most essential because too little causes etiolation (long, spindly, pale growth) and too much causes foliar burn.
+Good light is essential for seed starting because too little causes seedling etiolation (long, spindly, pale growth), while too much can cause leaf burn.
 Gardeners lacking a sunny conservatory or greenhouse should choose the next best thing, a light table.
 And for high-grade seedlings refrain from window-growing; even south-facing-window-light is rarely uniform or strong enough for robust growth.
-A growing table fitted with broad spectrum shop lights will do a much better job.
-Here are four growing table “dos” to abide by:
+A growing table fitted with broad-spectrum shop lights will do a much better job.

 A warm, sunny room is ideal.
 Prefabricated grow tables (sold by many seed vendors) are handy but expensive.
 Standard 4-level utility shelves (sold at home improvement centers) fitted with shop lights are just as effective and much cheaper.

-Pots and seedlings should be kept 2-to-3-inches from fluorescent bulbs and fixtures hung from chains for easy height adjustment.
+Pots and seedlings should be kept 2-to-3-inches from fluorescent bulbs.
+The light fixtures should be hung from chains for easy height adjustment.

 Sunlight is stronger than artificial light and can burn tender seedlings.
-Over seven to ten days, slowly move seedlings from indirect outdoor light to full exposure—increasing exposure by two hours every two days.
+Over seven to ten days, slowly move seedlings from indirect outdoor light to full exposure—increasing exposure every couple of days.

 Once plants develop multiple leaves, more water can be applied.
 The amount ultimately depends on how quickly plants are growing and using water.
 It’s wise to check fast-growing seedlings twice daily to assess their water needs.
 If you think you may be watering too much, err on the side of less water.
 Slight wilting is better than rot and ruin.